ping-maxwell/convex-better-auth/README.md

-# Convex Database Adapter for Better-Auth
+# Convex Database Adapter for BetterAuth

-This is a database adapter for [Convex](https://www.convex.dev/) that allows you to use [BetterAuth](https://www.better-auth.com/) with Convex.
+Introducing a database adapter designed for [Convex](https://www.convex.dev/) that enables seamless integration with [BetterAuth](https://www.better-auth.com/).

 > [!CAUTION]
-> Convex DB isn't designed for this.
-I've implemented work-arounds to allow for dynamic queries and mutations to work on Convex which traditionally isn't a thing.
-> Furthermore, it has many limitations which Better Auth may require in certain areas.
-Some plugins may not work as intended.
+> Please note that Convex DB is not inherently designed for this purpose.
+I have implemented workarounds to facilitate dynamic queries and mutations within Convex, which is typically not supported.
+Additionally, there are several limitations that may affect the functionality of BetterAuth in certain scenarios.
+Some plugins may not operate as expected.
 >
-> A list of limitations are as follows:
+> Here are the key limitations to consider:
 >
-> - performnace issues: Since queries/mutations can't be dynamic, we essentially send a request to Convex Actions, to then call the mutate/query function.
-This alone is already 2 calls, not including the follow DB queries/mutation calls.
+> - **Performance Issues**: Due to the inability to perform dynamic queries/mutations, we send a request to Convex Actions, which then calls the mutate/query function.
+This results in at least two calls, not including subsequent database queries or mutation calls.
-> - No support for `sortBy` queries.
-Better Auth requires this to be at a per `field` level, Convex does this at the table level.
+> - **Lack of `sortBy` Support**: BetterAuth requires sorting at the individual field level, while Convex only supports sorting at the table level.
-> - Degraded performance for pagiantion queries.
-Convex doesn't support this very well as we're working out of their scope.
+> - **Degraded Performance for Pagination Queries**: Convex's support for pagination is limited, which may lead to performance issues when working outside its intended scope.
-> - No support for operators such as `starts_with`, `ends_with`, or `contains`.
-Off the top of my head, only the admin plugin would be effected by this.
+> - **No Support for Certain Operators**: Operators such as `starts_with`, `ends_with`, or `contains` are not supported.
+This limitation primarily affects the admin plugin.

 ## Installation